-In this FDA cybersecurity training webinar, you will learn what documentation the FDA wants you to include in your 510k submission.
+In this FDA cybersecurity training webinar, you will learn how vulnerability testing and pentesting are done for your FDA 510k submission.

-If any of the following attributes are applicable to your medical device, then cybersecurity data is required in your 510k submission:
+If any of the following attributes are applicable to your medical device, then FDA cybersecurity requirements apply to your device and you will need to include cybersecurity data in your 510k submission:

 - Cloud communication